What They Do: Floral designers arrange live, dried, and silk flowers and greenery to make decorative displays.

 How to Become One: Most floral designers have a high school diploma or the equivalent and learn their skills on the job in a few months.

-Job Outlook: Employment of floral designers is projected to decline 14 percent over the next ten years.
-Many floral designers are employed in the florist industry, in which overall industry employment is projected to decline.
+Job Outlook: Employment of floral designers is projected to decline 20 percent over the next ten years.

 Related Careers: Compare the job duties, education, job growth, and pay of floral designers with similar occupations.